 Refreshing Flower Water & Aloe Spray

 This blend is so useful!
 You'll find that it has an infinite number of applications.
-Apply liberally to sunburns, bug bites, rashes, and other skin irritations.
-Aloe Vera offers immediate relief and shortens healing times, Lavender essential oil is known for its skin healing properties, and Peppermint is cooling and refreshing.
-Depending on which you choose, flower waters can help soothe, heal, and cool minor burns, rashes, and hot sores.
+Apply liberally to moisturize and relax.
+It's also appropriate for minor skin irritations.
+Aloe vera and lavender essential oil are commonly known for their abilities to promote healthful skin.
+Peppermint is cooling and refreshing.

 - 2 oz Aloe Vera Gel